zenith-cpp/myTerminal/README.md

 ## Customization

 - You can customize the colors by using the `setcolor` command inside the terminal.
 - You can also customize the input field by using the `sif` (`set input field`) command inside the terminal.
+Restart to apply changes.
 ---

 ## Supported Commands (from inside the terminal)